Susnfor/workout-tracker/README.md

 - [Status](#status)

 ## About The App

-Workout tracker is a fullstack app that allows you to track what workouts you've done.
-Or help you plan what workouts you want to do.
-Just put in your workout, how many reps you've done, or want to do and save it.
+Workout Tracker is a versatile full-stack application designed to streamline your fitness journey.
+Whether you want to log your completed workouts or plan future exercise routines, Workout Tracker simplifies the process.
+Simply input your workout details, including the exercises performed and the desired repetitions, and effortlessly save your data.

 ## Screenshots